stellar/stellar-core/docs/software/admin.md

 #### Full validators

-Nodes fully participating to the network.
+Nodes fully participating in the network.

 Full validators are the true measure of how decentralized and redundant the network is as they are the only type of validators that perform all functions on the network.